 We find ourselves reading books we would never have thought of otherwise and always have a lively discussion.
 The meetings are sociable occasions, often including cake, and attended by an average of 10 out of our 15 members.
 We are a friendly bunch and new members are always welcome.

-The Men's Group holds a Men's Breakfast about four times a year for chat, a full English and to listen to Christian speakers, such as Justyn Rees Larcombe and former MP Peter Bruinvels, come and talk about their lives and how their faith has made a difference.
+The Men's Group aims to hold a Men's Breakfast about four times a year for chat, a full English and to listen to Christian speakers, such as Justyn Rees Larcombe and former MP Peter Bruinvels, who come to talk in an informal setting about their lives and how their faith has made a difference.

 Mothers’ Union is a global Christian movement working with people of all faiths and none to develop communities, strengthen families and advocate for change.
 Why not put your faith into action by joining us as we work together for a better world?